Non-energy Emissions from Industry

 Hydrogen

 The world produces 90 million metric tons of hydrogen each year.
-Right now, the large majority of this is “grey” hydrogen, produced from methane gas through steam methane reformation.
+Right now, the large majority of this is “grey” hydrogen, produced from fossil methane gas through steam methane reformation.
 (The “colors” of hydrogen refer to the way that it is made, not to the product itself.
 All hydrogen gas is the same.)
-In this process, high temperature steam splits the carbon atoms from the hydrogen in methane gas (CH4).
+In this process, high temperature steam splits the carbon atoms from the hydrogen in methane (CH4).
 The carbon atoms combine with oxygen to create carbon dioxide (CO2), which is released into the atmosphere.
 Most hydrogen used today is grey because, until the war in Ukraine, methane gas was cheap, and so this has been the cheapest way to produce hydrogen in most parts of the world.
 (In some places, it is cheaper to produce it from coal or from petroleum, through even more polluting processes.)

 The most straightforward way to produce hydrogen without CO2 emissions is to use an electrolyzer to run an electric current through water (H2O), splitting the hydrogen from the oxygen, producing pure hydrogen gas and pure oxygen.
 If zero-carbon electricity is used, then the entire process emits no GHGs.
 Until recently, this “green” hydrogen was five to six times more expensive than grey.
 However, that is changing quickly, for three reasons: